 Far too frequently, grandparents are pushed out of grandchildren’s lives, particularly after a divorce or a legal separation.
-Grandparents in Arizona who seek to exercise their rights in these situations will need legal advice and guidance from a Phoenix family law attorney.
+Grandparents in Arizona who seek to exercise their rights in these situations will need legal advice and guidance from a lawyer that handles family law.

 In a typical scenario after a divorce, the parent who has been awarded child custody (parenting time) may keep the ex-spouse’s parents from spending time with the grandchild or grandchildren.
 Some grandparents in these cases are concerned about the safety and well-being of their grandchild.